voxel51/fiftyone/docs/source/user_guide/index.rst

 .. customcalloutitem::
     :header: Configuring FiftyOne
-    :description: Configure FiftyOne's behavior to suit your needs.
+    :description: Customize the default behavior of the FiftyOne library to suit your needs.
     :button_text: Learn how to configure FiftyOne
     :button_link: config.html